-I’ll undo my steps to change the balloon back to its original orange color, and then, with my blend mode set to Luminosity this time, I’ll try replacing the orange with dark purple:
+I'll undo my steps to return the balloon back to its original orange color.
+Then, with my blend mode set to Luminosity this time, I'll try replacing the orange with dark purple:

-I think it’s safe to say that things did not go well.
-The Luminosity blend mode definitely made the balloon darker, but it’s still orange, and now most of the texture detail is gone!
+I think it's safe to say that things did not go well.
+The Luminosity blend mode definitely made the balloon darker, but it's still orange, and now most of the texture detail is gone.
 It barely looks like a balloon at all at this point, and this is the problem we face with the Color Replacement Tool.
-It works great for simple tasks where you only need to change the hue and/or saturation of a color, but if there’s too much of a difference in brightness values between the original color and the new color, you’ll probably want to try something else.
+It works great for simple tasks where you only need to change the hue and/or saturation of a color.
+But if there's too much of a difference in brightness values between the original and the new color, you'll probably want to try something else.

-Directly to the right of the blend mode option in the Options Bar is a row of three small icons.
-Each of these icons represents a different sampling option for the Color Replacement Tool, and they work exactly the same here as they do for Photoshop’s Background Eraser.
+Directly to the right of the blend mode option in the Options Bar is a set of three small icons.
+Each of these icons represents a different sampling option for the Color Replacement Tool, and they work exactly the same here as they do for Photoshop's Background Eraser Tool.
 From left to right, we have Continuous (the default setting), Once and Background Swatch.
 Simply click on the icons to switch between them as needed:

-Finally, you won’t use it very often (if ever), but the Background Swatch setting will replace whatever color is currently set as your Background color.
+Finally, you won't use it very often, but the Background Swatch sampling option (right icon) will replace whatever color is currently set as your Background color.
 This option may prove useful if neither of the other two sampling options is working for you.
-Click on the Background color swatch in the Tools palette and select a color from the Color Picker that matches, as close as possible, the color in the image you want to replace.
-Try adjusting the Tolerance value if the color you chose wasn’t quite close enough.
+Click on the Background color swatch in the Tools panel and select a color from the Color Picker that matches, as close as possible, the color in the image you want to replace.
+Try adjusting the Tolerance value if the color you chose wasn't quite close enough.

 Another option that works exactly the same with the Color Replacement Tool as it does with the Background Eraser is Limits, which controls where Photoshop can look for colors to replace.
 The three choices are Contiguous, Discontiguous and Find Edges.
-Of the three, you’ll really only ever use the first two:
+The first two (Contiguous and Discontiguous) are the ones you'll use the most:

-The default setting for the Limits option is Contiguous, which means that the Color Replacement Tool can only change the color of pixels in the area the target symbol in the center of the cursor is touching.
-It won’t affect pixels that match the sampled color but are separated from the target symbol by an area of a different color unless you physically move the target symbol into the new area.
-The opposite of this is Discontiguous, which allows the Color Replacement Tool to replace the color of any pixels that match the sampled color and fall within the boundaries of the cursor, whether those pixels are in the same area as the target symbol or not.
+The opposite of this is Discontiguous, which allows the Color Replacement Tool to replace the color of any pixels that match the sampled color and fall within the boundaries of the cursor, whether those pixels are in the same area as the crosshair or not.